 Water is life.
 Whether for food, irrigating fields, animal husbandry, or personal care, water, sanitation, and hygiene (WASH) is a human right and a prerequisite for fighting hunger and poverty and one of the Sustainable Development Goals.
-In cooperation with local partners, Welthungerhilfe has developed a coherent and diverse portfolio of WASH activities in many low- and middle-income countries covering both humanitarian and development contexts.
-Putting the user first, addressing sustainability, converting needs into demand and promoting hygiene behavior change to effectively block the transmission of diseases, are all fundamental principles for Welthungerhilfe’s work in providing sustainable WASH services that can make a successful impact on hunger and poverty reduction.
+In cooperation with local partners, Welthungerhilfe (WHH) has developed a coherent and diverse portfolio of WASH activities in many low- and middle-income countries covering both humanitarian and development contexts.
+Putting the user first, addressing sustainability, converting needs into demand and promoting hygiene behavior change to effectively block the transmission of diseases, are all fundamental principles for WHH’s work in providing sustainable WASH services that can make a successful impact on hunger and poverty reduction.

 Within the WASH sector there is a growing acknowledgement that existing approaches, which have traditionally focused on the installation and maintenance of hardware (e.g., hand pumps, latrines, hand-washing stations) and community-based management models, will not be sufficient on their own to meet the universal access and service targets of Sustainable Development Goal 6.
-Given the interconnected nature of financial, institutional, environmental, technological, and social factors that influence sustained service delivery (refer to figure below) Welthungerhilfe started in 2017 to advocate for a systemic approach to sustain WASH service delivery by launching its Sustainable Services Initiative (SSI), an internal programme improving the sustainability of Welthungerhilfe’s WASH programmes and to advocate across the sector and partner countries for a more sustainable approach to WASH programming.
+Given the interconnected nature of financial, institutional, environmental, technological, and social factors that influence sustained service delivery (refer to figure below) WHH started in 2017 to advocate for a systemic approach to sustain WASH service delivery by launching its Sustainable Services Initiative (SSI), an internal program improving the sustainability of WHH’s WASH programs and to advocate across the sector and partner countries for a more sustainable approach to WASH projects.

 On the road to #ZeroHunger, access to clean water, sanitation and hygiene are vital foundations.
-Since 2017, the SSI has been rolled out in 6 countries supporting governmental institutions, local service provider and private actors to improve on WASH service delivery at district and national levels.
+Since 2017, the SSI has been rolled out in six countries supporting governmental institutions, local service provider and private actors to improve on WASH service delivery at district and national levels.
 Already now more than one million people living in rural areas are benefitting from improved and sustainable WASH service levels.

 Our partners and network